mbourgey/EBI_cancer_workshop_SNV/README.md

 Choosing the best caller is not an easy task each of them have their pros and cons.
 Now new methods have been developped to extract the best information from a multiple set of variant caller.
 These methods refer to the ensemble approach (as developped in bcbio.variation or somaticSeq) and rely on pre-selecting a subset of variants from the interesect of multiple caller and then apply Machine Learning approach to filter the high quality variants.

-As we don't have enough variant for the full ensemble approach we will just launch the initial step in order to generate a unifed callset form all the call found in at least 2 different caller:
+As we don't have enough variant for the full ensemble approach we will just launch the initial step in order to generate a unifed callset form all the call found in at least 2 different variant callers:

 ```{.bash}
 # Unified callset